-6) We don’t expect you to wear your paddock shoes during your entire journey to Kentucky, but once you’re in the stable area, Pony Club attire and footwear guidelines are in effect.
+6) We don’t expect you to wear your paddock shoes during your entire journey to Championships, but once you’re in the stable area, Pony Club attire and footwear guidelines are in effect.
 Make sure your paddock shoes are readily accessible.
 Bonus points if they are clean and polished!

 7) Keep an “Important Papers” folder in your towing vehicle.
-Upon arrival to the Horse Park, you will have to show health paperwork (negative Coggins and health certificate) for every horse on your trailer.
+Upon arrival, you will have to show health paperwork (negative Coggins and health certificate) for every horse on your trailer.
 Have all of this ready to show to officials.
 I would also recommend throwing in a basic stall card for each horse(every horse needs a stall card displayed on their stall upon move-in).
 If someone else is bringing your “fancy” stall card later, well, at least you have basic information available for those of us keeping an eye on the barns.
 If your horse is on medications that require a veterinarian’s note, keep a copy of the note in this folder, too.
 Finally, I’d throw a copy of the Gold Book in here so that it can be quickly referenced.

 8) Make sure your team has a bike lock or other method of locking your tack room at night.
 Your tack and tack room equipment must stay in your team’s tack room from competition start to end.
-Although it will seem like USPC has taken over the Kentucky Horse Park, it is still a public facility, so you should take care to lock up your tack rooms when barns close for the evening.
+Although it will seem like USPC has taken over the show grounds, it is still a public facility, so you should take care to lock up your tack rooms when barns close for the evening.
 You will need to give your lock combination or extra key to the CHMJ (in case they need to get into your tack room before you’ve unlocked it in the morning).